elotroalex/frontlines/pages/ebola_history.md

 armed conflict that left the populations of both countries with weakened infrastructure and damaged faith in their respective governments.
 In Liberia, a military coup sparked the first civil war.
-The conflict took place from 1989 to 1997, leading to the deaths approximately 250,000 people[^5] and displacing a further 750,000.
+The conflict took place from 1989 to 1997, leading to the deaths of approximately 250,000 people[^5] and displacing a further 750,000.
 A second civil war broke out in 1999, further destabilizing the region.
 The UN assumed peacekeeping and reintegration efforts in 2003.[^6] In